Activists, journalists included in Myanmar prisoner release

 Buses took prisoners out of Yangon’s Insein Prison, where friends and families of detainees had waited since morning for the announced releases.
 It is standard practice to take freed prisoners to the police stations where they were originally booked to complete the processing for their freedom.

+State television reported on releases in the city of Mandalay and Naypyitaw, the capital, in addition to Yangon, the country's biggest city.
+Local media in more remote areas reported releases as well, including in Myitkyina in the northern state of Kachin, Lashio in Shan state in the east, and Hakha in Chin state in the west, a hotbed of opposition to military rule.

+Tan Zar Oo, a lawyer who with her colleagues represents political detainees and journalists, said about half of the 100 people whose cases they handle, including journalists arrested as long as four months ago, were released Wednesday.

-Deputy Information Minister Maj-Gen Zaw Min Tun earlier said that about 2,300 prisoners would be released nationwide.
-He told China’s Xinhua news agency that the released detainees were “those are who took part in the protests but did not take part in the violence, who did not commit crimes and did not lead the riots.”
+A statement from the military said 2,296 prisoners were being released.
+Deputy Information Minister Maj.
+Gen. Zaw Min Tun earlier told China’s Xinhua news agency that the released detainees were “those are who took part in the protests but did not take part in the violence, who did not commit crimes and did not lead the riots.”

 The Assistance Association for Political Prisoner said Tuesday that 5,224 people were in detention in connection with the protests.
 The group keeps detailed tallies of arrests and casualties linked to the nation’s political conflicts.